Ph.D. in Philosophy

 Defense

 When the supervisor judges that the dissertation is complete, he or she will approve it for defense.
-A defense committee consists of six people: (1) an external chair from another department at Syracuse University; (2) the dissertation advisor; (3) four additional philosophy faculty.
+A defense committee consists of six people: (1) an external chair from another department at Syracuse University; (2) the dissertation advisor; (3) three additional philosophy faculty.
 One of the additional faculty members may be a philosopher at another institution, but this is not required.
 It is the responsibility of the DGS (in consultation with the student and the advisor) to ensure that the committee is populated.

 Graduate School regulations and deadlines govern the preparation of the dissertation and the scheduling of the defense.
 It is important to work closely with the Director of Graduate Studies and appropriate representatives of the Graduate School in preparing the dissertation and scheduling the defense.
 These consultations need to begin several months before the expected graduation date.